pofider/phantom-workers/README.md

 `portLeftBoundary` - don't specify if you just want to take any random free port<br/>
 `portRightBoundary` - don't specify if you just want to take any random free port<br/>
 `hostEnvVarName` - customize the name of the environment variable passed to the phantom script that specifies the worker host. defaults to `PHANTOM_WORKER_HOST`<br/>
-`portEnvVarName` - customize the name of the environment variable passed to the phantom script that specifies the worker port. defaults to `PHANTOM_WORKER_PORT`
+`portEnvVarName` - customize the name of the environment variable passed to the phantom script that specifies the worker port. defaults to `PHANTOM_WORKER_PORT`<br/>
+`phantomPath` - path to the phantomjs library.
+If not specified, this will use the version of phantom declared in the `optionalDependencies` in `package.json`

 ##License